Which helmet is better: Oculus Go or Galaxy Gear VR?

 Advertising

-All the same programs will be available in Oculus Go,as on Gear VR.
-When installing the Gear VR software on a smartphone, you install just the Oculus Store and Oculus Runtime.
-Even for paying for VR games, you can only use Oculus own services, and not the Samsung payment system.
-Samsung made some great Gear VR apps, but overall, the vast majority of programs were developed by Oculus.
-At the same time, in Oculus Go, developers will no longer be limited to the Samsung operating system and will be able to control the user experience from and to.
-There should not be much difference between the Oculus Go and Gear VR in the available applications, but several important limitations are already known.
+All the same programs will be available in Oculus Gosame as on Gear VR.
+When you install Gear VR software on your smartphone, you install the Oculus Store and Oculus Runtime.
+Even to pay for VR games, you can only use Oculus’s own services, and not Samsung’s payment system.
+Samsung has made some great apps for the Gear VR, but overall the vast majority of the software has been developed by Oculus.
+At the same time, with Oculus Go, developers will no longer be limited by Samsung's operating system and will be able to control the user experience inside and out.
+There shouldn't be much of a difference between the Oculus Go and Gear VR in the apps available, but a few important limitations are already known.

 First time for Samsung Gear VR will be availablesignificantly more applications than on Oculus Go.
 Oculus said that it would be very easy for developers for Gear VR to port their applications to Oculus Go, but that does not mean that all developers will want to do this.
 In the photos of the new helmet box, we have already seen that a number of popular VR applications will be available in Oculus Go, but in general their number will not be comparable with the Gear VR library.

-Great difficulty for developers whowill port games from Gear VR to Go, optimization of existing programs for the improved capabilities of the new helmet may become.
-Oculus has promised that some games with Gear VR can be launched at 72 fps on Go after appropriate optimization.
-In Gear VR, recall, the maximum frequency is 60 fps.
-The improvement may not seem so big, but in general it is a big step of mobile VR devices towards 90 fps, which give out “full-fledged” desktop helmets.
+Great difficulty for developers whowill port games from Gear VR to Go, it may be the optimization of existing programs for the improved capabilities of the new helmet.
+Oculus has promised that some Gear VR games will be able to run at 72 fps on the Go after appropriate optimization.
+In Gear VR, we remind you that the maximum frequency is 60 fps.
+The improvement may not seem that big, but overall it is a big step forward for mobile VR devices towards 90 fps, which produce “full” desktop helmets.

 Given how similar these headsets are,unsurprisingly, if libraries compare very quickly.
 Developers who have already begun to port their games to Go, for the most part, believe that this process is very simple.
 Given that there are few technical differences, if Oculus shows developers that people are ready to buy their headset, there shouldn’t be any problems releasing new games and porting existing ones.